 The blockchain is still the leading buzzword in the tech world.
 Protagonists think it will revolutionize the financial sectors including real estate, healthcare, and law.
 The ability to work in a distributed environment with a tamper-proof facility is the core source behind all these hypes.

 However, any new technology will always go through a hype stage.
 It takes a lot of time to get rid of all the challenges and use it to power the modern world.
 The blockchain is not different here.
 Although there are many possibilities, it will still take some time to get over all the challenges.

 Therefore, this guide will cover the basics of blockchain problems and their possible solutions to help any novices to understand the technology better.

 Here is the list of the top 10 blockchain adoption challenges that are slowing down the system:

 Please include attribution to 101blockchains.com with this graphic. <a href='https://101blockchains.com/blockchain-infographics/'> <img src='https://101blockchains.com/wp-content/uploads/2018/09/Blockchain_Adoption_Challenges.png' alt='Top 10 Blockchain Adoption Challenges='0' /> </a>

 Inefficient Technological Design

-Even though blockchain technology has a lot of perks, still it lacks in many technological ways.
+This is one of the major challenges of implementing blockchain.
+Although blockchain technology has a lot of perks, it still lacks in many technological ways.
 A coding flaw or loophole is one of the significant points in this.

-Let’s take the decentralized application development for example.
+Let’s take decentralized application development, for example.
 Ethereum allows developers to implement dApps based on their system.
 And to this date, there have been many dApps based on them.

 However, most of them seem to have a matter of false coding and loopholes.
 Users can utilize these loopholes and hack into the system quickly.
 So, all that talk about security isn’t correctly working here.